A05annex/SwervePathPlanning/README.md

--h, --help                  show this help message and exit -r ROBOT, --robot ROBOT     specify a robot description file -f FIELD, --field FIELD     specify a field description file -ah, --atHome               use the 20201 season at Home field instead of the
+-h, --help                  show this help message and exit -r ROBOT, --robot ROBOT     specify a robot description file -f FIELD, --field FIELD     specify a field description file
-                            default competition field
 ```

-### FRC 2021 At Home Challenges

-We added the `-ah` flag to switch from the default competition field to the **2021 At Home Challenges** field.
-NOTE,
-for us, the +Y axis is downfield from the driver, and +X is always to the right.
-So our axis mapping
-is different than what is in the game manual.

 ## Path Spline